docb/dbRackModules/README.md

 Otherwise, the seed is built from the provided value 0<x<=10.
 In this case for each seed you will get exactly the same sequence on every RST Trigger.

-The samplesPerFrame of output channels can be adjusted with the Chn Knob.
+The number of output channels can be adjusted with the Chn Knob.

 When no clock is connected RndH outputs the noise as audio stream.

-*RndC* is similar to RndH but outputs a (very) smooth signal using cubic interpolation.
+*RndC* is similar to RndH but outputs a (very) smooth polyphonic signal using cubic interpolation.
 Because of this RndC may produce lower/higher voltages as 0V/10V in unipolar mode and -5V/5V in bipolar mode.
 I have foregone to scale it as it is done better outside (and potentially different for each usecase).